 The halftone version is nicely explained here;

-I had seen this for myself in 1960s comics.
+I had seen this for myself in 1960s comics (but see below* for the 1970s!).
 I had read about it in books on printing, and online—though these sources rarely mentioned comic book or comic strips.
 I had been left with the impression that all four-colour printing used differential screen angles.

 In my Ben Day Inc. catalogue, there is an undated page headed “Twelve new Ben Day color angle half-tone films.”
 These full-sized 13 x 16-inch screens came pre-angled at 45, 75, 105 and 90 degrees.